Laurence Muir: Philanthropy

-Muir was Knighted in 1981 for distinguished service to the community.
+Muir was Knighted in the 1981 Birthday Honours for distinguished service to the community.
 His activities since then combined corporate board work with government and community service.

 He was involved in many charitable organisations and was a patron of both the Microsurgery Foundation and The Baker IDI Heart and Diabetes Institute.
 He was a founding trustee of Earthwatch Australia and a board member of the Sir Robert Menzies Trust.
 He was an honorary life trustee of CEDA.

 At the request of the Commonwealth Government, he served for two terms on the Council of the Australian National University and served for eleven years (the duration) on the Board of the Parliament House Construction Authority.

 In 1981, Muir established for the Federal Government the Canberra Development Board and as its chairman for eight years, he was responsible for stimulating the private sector growth of the ACT Economy.
 During this time, he assisted the Government in attracting and staging the IAAF World Cup in Athletics in Canberra.
 As Chairman of the Parliament House Construction Authority Artworks Advisory Committee, he worked with arts and crafts professionals from all over Australia to assemble the notable collection of 20th-Century Art, which is a feature of the new Parliament House.

 In 1980, he chaired on behalf of CEDA (of which he was a life trustee) a two-day conference in Canberra involving federal ministers, opposition spokesmen, Trade Union leaders, treasure officials, academics, and forty business leaders.
 The Agenda explored the need for a business round table to be available for consultation with the Government, and as a result, the Australian Business Council was formed about 20 months later.

 Throughout the eighties and early nineties, he served on the General Motors Advisory Council and was active on the Anticancer Business (Fundraiser) Committee, which he had chaired since its formation.

 Muir was involved in setting up the Annual Cup Day Appeal, The Daffodil Day and more recently assisted Relay for Life to raise funds for the Cancer Council of Victoria.
 He served ten years on the Board of the Royal Flying Doctor Service (Victorian Division) and was a corporate fundraiser for the initial National Heart Foundation of Australia, Anticancer Council, and Menzies Foundation appeals.
 He served for fifteen years on the Menzies Foundation Board and ten years on the National Heart Foundation Board.
 For five years in the mid eighties he chaired the Australian Brain Foundation, after which he served for ten years as a Trustee for the Foundation for Development Co-operation (Australian only private aid agency helping the people of underdeveloped countries).